wp-plugins/wp-media-cleaner/readme.txt

 - the media is present in a WP gallery
 - a retina image is orphan

-If not, it will be added to a specific dashboard and you can trash them from there.
+Files detected as un-used are added to a specific dashboard where you can choose to trash them.
+They will be then moved to a trash internal to the plugin.
 After more testing, you can trash them definitely.
-You can also choose to "ignore" specific files.

-This plugin deletes files so be careful to backup your files and databases before using it, especially the first time.
+Again, this plugin deletes files so be careful.
+Backup is really important!

 It has been tested with WP Retina 2x and WPML.